PaulLinden/Swifty-App/README.md

 ## Setup/Configuration

 To make the app runnable you need to connect i to the serverApplication.
-In project-root create a local.properties file and add the following:
+In app/src/main/ create a assets folder with a config.properties file and add the following:

 BASE_URL=http://{YOUR_IP}:3000/api/
 LOGIN=users/loginUser
 COMPANY=firebase/data?path=companies
 TRANSACTION=transaction
+CREATE_USER=users/register/individual

 Replace YOUR_IP with the your ip-address.